kdcoding23/kdcoding23/README.md

 - 👩🏽‍💻 Front-end developer seeking new challenges to demonstrate and strengthen my skills through entry-level opportunities in web development/design.
 - 📖 Studied front-end web development at Promineo Tech.
+- 💻 Currently: working on personal projects to add to my portfolio.
 - ⚡️ Outside of web development, I am interested in UI/UX design, linguistics, research, editing/proofreading, and the arts.
 - 🤝 Learn more about me here! https://www.linkedin.com/in/katieorgen/
 <br><br>